MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 ## Set up expert user

-	- Log in to teams
+As a different user that you have identified as an expert, verify you can sign in to Microsoft Teams.
+This user does not need a Field Service or Remote Assist license.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-teams-signin.png)

-   not in web browser
+> [!Note]

-   this user does not need a remote assist license
+> The expert must log in to the Microsoft Teams client app on his or her PC or mobile device.
+Teams on web is not supported.

 ## Create and schedule work orders